parthsdoshi/Dimensional-Beats/README.md

 9. In the left pane, select Browse and browse for `C:/Program Files (x86)/MonoGame/v3.0/Assemblies/DesktopGL/Monogame.Framework.dll`.
 10. Add it as a reference and now right click `Nez (Portable)` and hit Build.
 11. The game should finally build!
 Hit the play button on the top.
+## Complete List of Libraries and Credits for Assets